galenczk/Odin_googleHomepage/README.md

-this is my second iteration of the google homepage!
+this is my iteration of the google homepage!